|DAY 1: October 23rd 2019|

 SESSION 3 : Source of contamination in processed food industry (open surface)

 Trond MORETRO, Research Scientist, NOFIMA AS (NO)

-Koen DE REU - ILVO, Senior researcher and Group Leader Microbiological Food Safety (FR)
+Koen DE REU - ILVO, Senior researcher and Group Leader Microbiological Food Safety (BE)

 Pier Sandro COCCONCELLI, Università Cattolica del Sacro Cuore (IT)